 Located at 2,000′ elevation and capturing the spirit of The California Gold Rush, Placerville sits 30 miles east of California’s Capitol, and 40 miles west of Carson City, Nevada’s State Capitol.

-The town’s Main Street is lined with historic buildings that are well preserved and serves as a stop at for people from around the globe who come to experience this unique place, which blends modern conveniences such as Starbucks, with turn-of-the 20th Century buildings with their antique furnishings seemingly frozen in time.
+Placerville’s Main Street is lined with historical buildings that are well preserved and serve as a stop at for people from around the globe who come to experience this unique place, which blends modern conveniences such as Starbucks, with turn-of-the 20th Century buildings with their antique furnishings seemingly frozen in time.

 Initially called Dry Diggins, Placerville was later called “Hangtown,” because it was one of the first places where justice was carried out at the end of a rope when outlaws took what they wanted.

 Today a dummy of a man hangs from the second floor, and there is a tree stump hidden in the cellar of the Hangman’s Tree bar, a historic spot on Main Street that marks the spot of many of the town’s hangings.

 Just as it was during the 1800s, the saloon is open for wandering souls to stop in for a drink.
 Visitors can pull up a stool and hear stories of the hangings and ghosts believed to inhabit the authentic old west bar.

 Nearby, situated in the middle of Main Street, is the Placerville Belltower, which played a vital role during the Gold Rush.

 Once standing just 25 feet high on a wooden tower and built-in 1860 to serve as an alarm system for the town’s volunteer fire department.
 Today a steel structure built rises feet 50 feet from the street from a concrete base, with a massive bell cast in England, topped with a miniature bronze fireman weather vane, and drinking fountain in the center.